MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Implementation and Analysis

+We have to consider balancing the inverter and MUX paths to achieve ideal results.
+Directly routing the PUFs to external connections which connect to the MUX results in additional delay causing another source of bias~\cite{bib:routing, bib:placement}.
+This delay is due to one inverter driving the MUX path while the other is not, adding additional delay to the driving inverter.
+Using the register in each logic element (LE) as a buffer, we could balance the connection of the two inverters.
+Both inverters drive a register, while only one register is needed to drive the MUX indirectly.
+This configuration reduces the bias significantly and improves the uniqueness and robustness of the signature~\cite{bib:regiso}.
+An example of the connections is shown in Fig. \ref{fig:regbalance} with Fig. \ref{fig:LUTimp} showing the routing between LUTs used for PUF elements.

-Figure~\ref{fig:inter} shows the histogram plotting the uniqueness between all boards.
-The X-axis shows the percentage of different bits between signatures.
-The y-axis shows the frequency at which these differences occurred.
-The average inter-hamming distance is recorded for our results is 46.40\%, giving us close to the ideal result of 50\%.
+Fig.~\ref{fig:inter} demonstrates the uniqueness histogram between the tested chips.
+The X-axis shows the percentage of bit differences between signatures.
+The Y-axis represents the frequency at which these differences occur.
+The computed average inter-chip Hamming distance is 50.05\%, giving us close to the ideal value (50\%).